Skip to content

 Level 1 - Confirmed factSOURCEDEvidence High

-Canada opened applications for its AI Sovereign Compute Infrastructure Program to build Canadian-owned large-scale AI supercomputing infrastructure.
+Canada officially opened the application intake for its five-year AI Sovereign Compute Infrastructure Program (AISCIP) to establish Canadian-owned and operated AI supercomputing facilities.

 Level 3 - Strategic implicationSOURCEDEvidence Medium